renataberoli/api_testing_github/README.md

 # API Testing with Python - GitHub API

 ### About the project:
-This project is a Pet-project that I created to learn more about automated API testing with Python.
+This project is a pet-project that I created to learn more about automated API testing with Python.

 #### Tech stack